D-Black: Career

 In 2009, D-Black began his career as an independent artist in the group D-Black & Kwaku T, releasing a group album, Target Practice.
 In 2010 D-Black and his rap partner both went solo.
 He went on to release three albums (Music, Love and Life, The Revelation and Lightwork), an E.P (Smoke and Mirrors) and a mix-tape (Hunger & Thirst).
 He won the 2011 BET Awards.

-He has collaborated with African acts including Davido, Mayorkun, M.I, Phyno, Ice Prince, Seyi Shay from Nigeria, Cassper Nyovest, Bucie, HHP from South Africa, Stanley Enow from Cameroon, Stella Mwangi from Kenya and Vanessa Mdee from Tanzania as well as Sarkodie, Shatta Wale, StoneBwoy, Castro, Bisa Kdei, Efya, King Promise, Kuami Eugene E.L, Kwabena Kwabena, VVIP and more from his homeland Ghana.
-D-Black's journey from a young dreamer in Accra to a celebrated musician and entrepreneur is a testament to his resilience, talent and unwavering determination.
+D-Black has worked with Nigerian artists Davido and Phyno, South African artists Cassper Nyovest and Bucie, and East African artists Vanessa Mdee.
+In Ghana, he has frequently partnered with Sarkodie, StoneBwoy, and Efya.

 D-Black represents Ciroc Ultra Premium Vodka as its brand ambassador in Ghana.
 Additionally, he secured a marketing partnership with Black Sun Energy Drink.
 He fronts his own Black Avenue Clothing Line.
 He was the brand ambassador for The Rlg Brand of VIVA phones in the West African Sub Region in 2013.